nikolaydubina/go-recipes/README.md

 ### [⏫](#contents) Convert C assembly to Go assembly with [c2goasm](https://github.com/minio/c2goasm)

 This tool can convert C assembly `.s` into Go assbmely `.s` files.
 This is useful for reusing compiler optimizations such as SIMD or loop unrolling in C, which can lead to 10x speedups.
-However, project has been archieved 4+ years ago. — [@fwessels](https://github.com/fwessels)
+However, project has been archived 4+ years ago. — [@fwessels](https://github.com/fwessels)

 ```